UCLA Policy 132 : Workplace Violence Prevention

 Temporary Restraining Order (TRO) or Injunction

-A University community member who has suffered unlawful violence (i.e., assault, battery, or stalking as prohibited in California Penal Code 646.9) or a credible threat of violence reasonably likely to be carried out in the workplace (See California Civil Procedure Code 527.8) and is seeking to obtain or has obtained a TRO or injunction shall notify UCPD.
+A University community member who has suffered unlawful violence (i.e., assault, battery, or stalking as prohibited in California Penal Code section 646.9) or a credible threat of violence reasonably likely to be carried out in the Workplace (See California Civil Procedure Code section 527.8) and is seeking to obtain or has obtained a TRO or injunction should notify UCPD.

-If you need information about obtaining a Workplace Violence TRO or injunction, call UCPD and/or the UCLA Behavioral Intervention Team (BIT) Coordinator at (310) 794-0422.
+If you need information about obtaining a Workplace Violence TRO or injunction, call UCPD and/or the UCLA Behavioral Intervention Team (BIT) at 1-855-299-9BIT.
 For members of UCLA Health, contact your human resources representative.
+Students may also work with Student Legal Services by requesting an appointment online or by calling 310-825-9894.

 UCLA understands the sensitivity of this information and will treat it with appropriate discretion and confidentiality.